Skip to main content

 Cancer can be treated in a number of ways:

-- Surgery – doctors will carry out an operation to remove as many cancer cells as possible.
+• Surgery – doctors might carry out an operation to remove as many cancer cells as possible.

-- Chemotherapy – this is the use of drugs to treat the cancer.
-This is usually given through an intravenous line (IV) – a bag of medicine is attached to a tube, and a needle on the end is put into one of the person’s blood vessels.
+• Chemotherapy – this is the use of a particular type of medicine to treat the cancer.
+This is usually given through an intravenous line (IV) – a bag of medicine is attached to a tube, and a needle on the end is put into one of the person’s blood vessels, or connected to a tube they have inserted called a central line or wiggly.
 The medicine can then flow in to kill the cancer cells.
-The medicine may also kill healthy cells which may mean that the person having the treatment loses their appetite, is tired or sick or loses their hair.
-However, once the treatment is finished, all these side effects go away.
+Sometimes the chemotherapy might be a tablet or a liquid to drink, or an injection.

-- Radiotherapy – this uses radio waves (like X-rays) to pass through the body to damage and destroy cancer cells.
+• Radiotherapy – this uses radio waves (like X-rays) to pass through the body to damage and destroy cancer cells.
 It can make tumours shrink or even go away completely.
-Many people with cancer find that it goes away after radiotherapy.